Can you bring a Laser Hair Removal Claim?

 - Laser hair removal treatment can go wrong for a number of different reasons either before, during or after the procedure.

-- It’s important that you are not given unrealistic expectations about the laser hair treatment and that you are allowed to make an informed decison about potential risks.
+- It’s important that you are not given unrealistic expectations about the laser hair treatment and that you are allowed to make an informed decision about the potential risks of laser treatment.

-- If you are placed under pressure to undergo laser hair removal treatment this is never a good sign.
+- If you are placed under pressure at a clinic to undergo laser hair removal treatment, this is never a good sign.

 Laser Hair Removal – What can go Wrong?

-Laser hair removal procedure should always be carried out by a qualified and experienced professional, but even then things can go wrong.
+Laser hair removal procedures should always be carried out by a qualified and experienced medical professional, but even then, things can go wrong giving rise to laser hair removal injury and compensation claims.

-Laser hair removal can go wrong for a number of reasons, for example:
+Laser hair removal treatment can go wrong for a number of reasons.
+For example:

 - The beautician might not have been properly trained or didn’t have the right qualifications;